rsalmei/alive-progress/README.md

 ### Create your own animations

 Make your own spinners and bars!
 There's builtin support for frames, scrolling, bouncing, delayed and compound spinners!
-Get creative!
+Get creative! (_Click it to see in motion_)

 [![asciicast](https://asciinema.org/a/mK9rbzLC1xkMRfRDk5QJMy8xc.svg)](https://asciinema.org/a/mK9rbzLC1xkMRfRDk5QJMy8xc)